Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD simulations: Plasma response dependence on pellet injection velocity

 Figure~\ref{fig:contents_15D_8ms_velocity} shows the time evolution of the particle and the energy content.
-After reaching the peak of the particle content, the slow injection speeds, 300 m/s and 240 m/s show a drop of the particle content in the plasma.
-The plot of the energy content shows that the fast pellet injection (560 m/s) induces a large energy drop in a short time, $\sim 0.3$ ms. On the other hand, the slower pellet injections, 300 m/s and 240 m/s, show comparatively smaller drops of the energy content, i.e., the pellet-triggered ELM energy losses are increasing (in this case) with the injection velocity.
+After reaching the peak of the particle content, the slow injection speeds, 300~m/s and 240~m/s show a drop of the particle content in the plasma.
+The plot of the energy content shows that the fast pellet injection (560 m/s) induces a large energy drop in a short time, ${\sim 0.3~\mathrm{ms}}$.
+On the other hand, the slower pellet injections, 300~m/s and 240~m/s, show comparatively smaller drops of the energy content, i.e., the pellet-triggered ELM energy losses are increasing (in this case) with the injection velocity.
 The slower pellet injections reach the maximum pellet ablation rate at $\Psi_N = 0.9$ which is close to the pedestal region compared to the reference case (at $\Psi_N = 0.83$), as shown in Fig.~\ref{fig:ablation_15D_8ms_velocity}.
 The region over which the pellet particles are deposited and the duration of the pellet ablation cause observable differences in terms of the duration of the energy and the particle losses caused by the pellet-triggered ELM.
+For the range of injection velocities studied with large pellets, it is observed that the fast pellet injection reaches the high temperature region quickly.
+Therefore the ablation rate (which increases strongly with increasing temperature), becomes large.
+The large ablation rate related to the fast injection deposits particles deeper inside the plasma causing larger density/pressure perturbations at these locations.
+As a consequence, the drop of the energy content caused by fast pellet injections becomes larger and sharper compared to the slow injections.

 Figure~\ref{fig:powers_15D_8ms_velocity} shows the power load onto the inner and the outer divertor targets which is caused by $1.5 \times 10^{20} D$ pellets injected at 8 ms, for 560 m/s (reference case), 300 m/s and 240 m/s.
 The peak of the power load onto the divertor targets is increasing with the pellet injection velocity.
+As discussed in the previous paragraph, the thermal energy loss increases with increasing the pellet injection velocity in the present scans.
+The power load onto the divertor target is proportional to the thermal energy loss from the plasma.
 The ELM duration is about 0.4 ms independently of the pellet injection velocity.